Raghav-45/Python-Reverse-Shell/Readme.md

 # Python-Reverse-Shell
 Using Sockets

-Currently works in Local Network
+Also Works Outside Local Area Network (Remote)